ArdWang/NEWCONCEPTENGLISH2/README.md

 Roy finding his new job as a bus driver exciting.
 He saw two thieves in the Catford Street recently.
 They were runing out of a shop and Roy drove his bus straight at them so they dropped the stole money and got into a car.
 Roy drove his bus into the back of it and he damaged their car.
 After this he telephoned police.
 Both were men were arrested later.

+#### Lesson36 Across the Channel

+Debbie Hart is going to swim across the English Channel tomorrow.
+She is eleven years old and she is a strong swimmer.
+Mr. Hart has been trained his daughter.
+He will set out with her in a small boat.
+Doebbie's mother will be waiting for her on the English coast.
+She swam the Channel as a girl.